susyelo/SusyEcheverria-L/content/authors/admin/_index.md

 ---

 I am an early career researcher focusing on the study of large-scale patterns of biodiversity, and the ecological and evolutionary processes that shaped them.
-I am also interested in understanding how human pressures have affected and will affect biodiversity in tropical regions.
 Throughout my career, I have gained extensive experience in the field of data science including data processing and visualisation, advanced statistical and spatial analysis.
 In my work, I particularly enjoy exploring and analysing biological data through visualisations tools.